The New Covenant

 The prophet Jeremiah had written: "The day will come, the Lord said, when I will make a new covenant with the people of Israel and Judah – not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt, my covenant that they broke, though I was their husband, declares the Lord.
 But this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my law within them, and I will write it on their hearts.
 And I will be their God, and they shall be my people.
 And no longer shall each one teach his neighbor and each his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest, declares the Lord.
 For I will forgive their iniquity, and I will remember their sin no more." -- Jeremiah 31:31-33

-Actually, what Jesus of Nazareth established was a covenant involving what most Christians call Communion, and it’s a good one if you know that it was meant to bring Christians into remembrance of his teachings and his sacrifice — to remind you to obey the Golden Rule and be loving, kind, gentle, humble, peaceful, forgiving, and passive when confronted by offensive people — and have faith that the meek shall indeed inherit the earth.
+But, actually, what Jesus did establish was a ceremony, and a kind of covenant, involving what most Christians call Communion, and it’s a good one if you know that it was meant to bring Christians into remembrance of his teachings and his sacrifice — to remind you to obey the Golden Rule and be loving, kind, gentle, humble, peaceful, forgiving, and passive when confronted by offensive people — and have faith that the meek shall indeed inherit the earth.

 Contrary to what his followers thought, Jesus knew that the new covenant Jeremiah wrote about would not be fulfilled until the end of the age he ushered in.
 That is why he said he had to go away but another would come to tell you the truth that humanity was not yet ready for in his day.